QuabenaBoahen/phpchat/README.md

 # phpchat
-A simple php chat application with mysql
+A simple php chat application with mysql and ajax